 MYTH 1: You can’t talk a person out of dying by suicide if they truly intend to.

-Dr. Poland: Suicide is very situational as Voltaire pointed out in 1764 with the statement, “the young man in the fit of melancholy who died by suicide today might have wanted to live had he merely waited a week.”
-Our job is to help students get through a difficult day or two as most people are actually very ambivalent about suicide, meaning one minute they want to die because their life is a series of never-ending problems, but the next minute there’s a glimmer of hope.
-We always need to emphasize that suicide is very preventable.
+Dr. Poland: Suicide is very situational.
+As Voltaire pointed out in 1764 with the statement, “the young man in the fit of melancholy who died by suicide today might have wanted to live had he merely waited a week.”
+Therefore, our job is to help students get through a difficult day or two.
+Most people are actually very ambivalent about suicide.
+As a result, one minute they want to die because their life is a series of never-ending problems, but the next minute there’s a glimmer of hope.
+Specifically, we always need to emphasize that suicide is very preventable.

 MYTH 2: Kids who sign a no-suicide contract won’t follow-through.

 Dr. Poland: The problem with a no-suicide contract is it all about what not to do!
 Students may be identified as being possibly suicidal at the end of the school day and a school counselor for example, might think I’ll just have them sign a no-suicide contract and I will check on them tomorrow.
-The student needs to stay with the counselor and for initial screening, their parents notified, and the student’s care transferred to parents or a mobile crisis team.
-No-suicide contracts have not been proven to be effective and have been replaced with written safety planning.
+But the student needs to stay with the counselor.
+For initial screening, their parents need to be notified, and the student’s care transferred to parents or a mobile crisis team.
+No-suicide contracts have not been proven to be effective.
+Thus, they have been replaced with written safety planning.

 Question 3: What are your thoughts on suicide risk assessments?
 There are experts that are saying that school counselors should NOT do risk assessments.

 Dr. Poland: Counselors are the most logical school personnel to provide an initial screening of whether or not a student is at risk for suicide.
-Counselors need to receive training on suicide screening that includes observing a role play of a suicide screening which I try to include in all my trainings.
-The primary purpose of this screening is to determine the immediate need for immediate supervision of the student.
-School counselors need to recognize that it’s very common for students to deny being suicidal and conversations with the student’s parents need to strongly encourage a comprehensive suicide assessment in the community.
-Peer reports of suicidal behavior need to be taken very seriously by school counselors.
+Therefore, counselors need to receive training on suicide screening.
+It should include observing a role play of a suicide screening which I try to include in all my trainings.
+The primary purpose of this screening is to determine the immediate need for supervision of the student.
+School counselors need to recognize that it’s very common for students to deny being suicidal.
+Conversations with the parents need to strongly encourage a comprehensive suicide assessment in the community.
+Also, peer reports of suicidal behavior need to be taken very seriously by school counselors.

 Question 4: It seems sometimes depression can be misdiagnosed as ADD/ADHD.
-How can you differentiate or know the difference?
+So, how can you differentiate or know the difference?

-Dr. Poland: A careful assessment is needed to determine whether depression or ADHD might be an appropriate diagnosis for a student.
+Dr. Poland: A careful assessment is needed to determine whether depression or ADHD are an appropriate diagnosis for a student.
 Additionally, we must recognize that with comorbidity, it’s possible the student might meet both diagnostic criteria.
-My experience has been that students with severe ADHD that do not receive the needed treatment often become depressed because they’re always in trouble and not successful academically at school.
+Generally, my experience has been that students with severe ADHD that do not receive the needed treatment often become depressed because they’re always in trouble and not successful academically at school.

 Question 5: Can you please give 741-741 number?